Linux bridge#

 with three interfaces attached to it:

-Containerlab automatically adds an iptables rule for the referenced bridges to allow forwarding over them.
+Containerlab automatically adds iptables rules for the referenced bridges (v4 and v6) to allow traffic ingressing/egressing to/from the bridges.
 Namely, for a given bridge named br-clab

 Check out "External bridge" lab for a ready-made example on how to use bridges.